 - And then I finished up with hiking a few miles into the Narrows.

-This visit to Zion National Park a very active day for me as by the time I finished coming back from the Narrows hike, it was already dark.
 Now in this particular case, I had to drive back to Las Vegas and I would continue my road trip with another friend, a few days later.
 We would actually head straight into the next park which is Bryce National Park, and cut through Zion in the process.

 But in your case, you can easily do Zion, and then head into Bryce and start your day 2 hike without going back n forth like I did.
-Here is a sample of the beauty in Zion (a drive through):

 So yeah I hope that convinces you to take a drive through Zion and even if you don’t plan on hiking anywhere, the scenic drive through the park is worth it, and considering the roads between the 5 Mighty National Parks intertwine, I say you should try it!

-Day 2: Bryce Canyon.
+Day 2: Bryce Canyon National Park

 It takes about 2 hours to get to Bryce Canyon National Park from Zion National Park.
 When I got there, most of the park’s campgrounds, hotels and so on were closed to the winter season, but most of the park’s hikes were open and I took a 5 mile loop to explore much of the park, from the top and bottom of it.